zenstruck/messenger-test/README.md

         $acknowledged = $this->messenger()->acknowledged(); // messages successfully processed
         $rejected = $this->messenger()->rejected(); // messages not successfully processed

-        // the 4 above variables are all instances of Zenstruck\Messenger\Test\EnvelopeCollection
+        // The 4 above variables are all instances of Zenstruck\Messenger\Test\EnvelopeCollection
-        // which is a countable iterator with the following api (using $queue for the example)
+        // which is a countable iterator with the following api (using $queue for the example).
+        // Methods that return Envelope(s) actually return TestEnvelope(s) which is an Envelope
+        // decorator (all standard Envelope methods can be used) with some stamp-related assertions.

         // collection assertions
         $queue->assertEmpty();